FUenal/Azure-SOC-Honey-Net/README.md

 <b>Before Hardening Measures and Security Controls:</b>

-- In the "BEFORE" stage of the project, all resources were initially deployed with public exposure to the internet.
-This setup was intentionally insecure to attract potential cyber attackers and observe their tactics.
-The Virtual Machines had both their Network Security Groups (NSGs) and built-in firewalls wide open, allowing unrestricted access from any source.
-Additionally, all other resources, such as storage accounts and databases, were deployed with public endpoints visible to the internet, without utilizing any Private Endpoints for added security.
+- During the project's "BEFORE" phase, all resources were initially launched with public accessibility on the internet.
+This deliberately insecure configuration aimed to draw potential cyber attackers and monitor their strategies.
+The Virtual Machines had open Network Security Groups (NSGs) and permissive built-in firewalls, enabling unrestricted access from any origin.
+Furthermore, other resources, including storage accounts and databases, were deployed with public endpoints exposed to the internet, without incorporating Private Endpoints for enhanced security.

 ## Architecture After Implementing Hardening Measures and Security Controls
 ![Architecture Diagram](https://github.com/FUenal/Azure-SOC-Honey-Net/blob/main/3.png)